-You’ve probably heard stories of Instagrammers who are cashing in on the pictures they snap and share every day.
-You might’ve even looked at your own sizeable following and thought, “Maybe I can do that too”.
+You’ve probably heard stories of Instagrammers cashing in on the pictures they snap and share every day—especially if you’ve been wondering how to make money on Instagram yourself.
+You might’ve even looked at your own sizable following and thought, “Can I earn money from Instagram full time too?”

-If by now you’re wondering how many followers you need to make it happen, the short answer is “not as many as you think”.
+If by now you’re wondering how many followers you need to start bringing in real revenue, the short answer is “not as many as you think.”

 The long answer depends on factors that range from: